Posted October 7

 Vein Doctor for Chronic Venous Insufficiency

-For chronic venous insufficiency (CVI), you should see a board-certified vein doctor.
+For chronic venous insufficiency (CVI), you should see a vein specialist.
 At Vein Treatment Clinic, our specialists use ultrasound and minimally invasive treatments to identify the root cause and restore healthy blood flow.

-If you’re experiencing leg swelling, pain, or varicose veins, you should see a board-certified vein doctor or vein specialist for a comprehensive evaluation.
-These doctors have the expertise to diagnose venous disease using duplex ultrasound and provide minimally invasive treatments that target the root cause of your symptoms.
+If you’re experiencing leg swelling, pain, or varicose veins, you should see a vein specialist for a comprehensive evaluation.
+These doctors have the expertise to diagnose venous disease using advanced ultrasound imaging and provide minimally invasive treatments that target the root cause of your symptoms.
 At Vein Treatment Clinic, our specialists create personalized treatment plans to restore healthy blood flow and prevent complications.

 What are the symptoms of chronic venous insufficiency?